lemonzi/DateMyMusic/README.md

 Date My Music
-Let the computer predict which year a MIDI composition you play could have ben written in: http://lemonzi.github.com/DateMyMusic
 ===========

 Do you like [improvisations](http://www.youtube.com/watch?v=sZSPBk_TGaI)?
 I once attended a concert in my conservatory by some professors.
 It wasn't a regular concert, because they were professors of Improvisation.